TheLazyFerret/TCP-server-cpp/README.md

 ### `TCPConnection`
 Class representing each connection with a client.
 It is automatically initialized when it is instantiated.
 - `TCPConnection::Send(src*, len, flags)` -> Transmit a message to the client. src can be a pointer of any type.
-- `TCPConnection::Recv(src*, len, flags)` -> Recover a message sent by the client. src can be a pointer of any type.
+- `TCPConnection::Recv(dst*, len, flags)` -> Recover a message sent by the client. src can be a pointer of any type.
 - `TCPConnection::Kill()` -> close the socket file descriptor.
 If it is not called before it object goes out of scope, is called by destructor.

 ## Compilation